ethanolivertroy/DamnVulnerableCryptoWallet/README.md

 - Attach a message to any transaction
 - Two-factor authentication
 - Profile management
-- Interact with smart contracts: DVCToken & DVCTokenSale and exploit the following vulnerabilities:
+- Interact with smart contracts: DVCToken & DVCTokenSale
-    - Inadequate access control
-    - Overflows and Underflows
-    - Bad Randomness
-    - Reentrancy

 ## List of Vulnerabilities
 Vulnerabilities can be found in the Electron application, the web API or in the Ethereum smart contracts deployed to the local blockchain.